Dairy free Beetroot Lentil Dip; easy to make, bright, healthy and delicious! A great healthy appetiser or snack that’s gluten free and vegan.

 Dairy free Beetroot Lentil Dip

-- 200 grams lentils , soaked and cooked (you can use tinned)
+- 200 grams lentils, soaked and cooked (may use tinned)

 - 1/2 tsp garlic powder